 - Once you've got your gear, see the best PC games

 Upgrading can be nerve-racking, because you're not totally sure what kind of performance you're getting.
 However, we recently pitted the last-gen GTX 1080 GPU against the RTX 2080 GPU and found that the latest card is a welcome improvement over its predecessor.
 In addition to the boost in power, you get the latest ray-tracing and DLSS technology, which will future-proof your laptop when more games flood in that support the tech.
+Check out the best gaming deals of July 2020 if you're looking for something in your budget.
 Recently, we tested the Asus ROG Zephyrus G14 with the new AMD Ryzen CPU, and it completely whooped Intel on gaming laptop battery life.

 What are the best RTX 2080 gaming laptops?

 The best RTX 2080 gaming laptops you can buy right now are the Alienware Area-51m and Alienware m17 R2.
 The former is Alienware’s first real desktop replacement.
 Armed with a desktop Intel Core i9 processor and one of Nvidia's superpowered RTX GPUs, it absolutely demolished every test we put in front of it with graceful aplomb.
 The latter is superslim version of it that is more than elegant good looks, however; an overclockable Intel Core i9 CPU and RTX 2080 GPU make the m17 a certified powerhouse.